-- traffic islands; and/or

-- parallel slow points; and/or

-- road humps.; and

-- for major industrial and/or commercial developments, appropriate provisions for the safe and convenient loading and unloading of heavy vehicles; and

-- appropriate mitigating works.
+- for major industrial and/or commercial developments, appropriate provisions for the safe and convenient loading and unloading of heavy vehicles; and - appropriate mitigating works.

 Unless otherwise agreed by Council's Engineering Department, traffic generation should be calculated in accordance with Clause 12.3.1 of this Manual.